deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 "When do I get to fly her?"

 "Come on, you don't think we'd tease you like that, do you?" he asked.
-"She's ready now.”
+"She's ready now."

 "Oh!"
-Rylee beamed at him "I love you.”
+Rylee beamed at him "I love you."

 "Ahh, I bet you say that to all the guys who give you a multi-million dollar aerospace vehicle."